subho406/AReLiT_LRA/README.md

 ## Run experiments

-Running the different experiments require a weight and biases account to log the results.
+Running the different experiments requires a Weights and Biases account to log the results.

 ### Copy task